PandasThumb/pandasthumb.github.io/_posts/2026/2026-08-15-is-life-an-idea.md

 Eric Hedin had a post at Science & Culture Today (The Discovery Institute's former Evolution News) that seems to fully commit to Platonic idealism and to teleology.
-Which is surprising since he is a Ph.D. in particle physice, from my own University.
+Which is surprising since he is a Ph.D. in particle physics, from my own University.
 It will be found [__here__](https://scienceandculture.com/2026/07/in-defiance-of-evolution-life-is-an-idea/).

 Its final two paragraphs will give you the general drift, but you should read Hedin's post, which is short: